The Importance of Networking for SMEs

 Basepoint Can Keep You in Touch

 At Basepoint, we host many extra events on top of our basic services for all our fully serviced offices.
-We also operate B2B Networking Hubs and the MiBase business support service, which includes networking events in break-out areas and meeting rooms.
+We also operate B2B Networking Hubs and networking events in collaboration with other networkers, which includes networking events in break-out areas and meeting rooms.